Ethics and Malpractice Statements

 - Editors are to ensure that no paper is rejected based on suspicion without any valid proof;

-- Editors are to ensure the best international ethical practices by ensuring that all accepted manuscripts meet the international best practice;
+- Editors are to ensure the best international ethical practices by ensuring that all accepted manuscripts meet the international best practices;

 - Ensure that only competent reviewers within a particular field are selected for the review process;